Do you choose to use psychedelics to cultivate ‘ spiritual growth ’?

 Although I see this path as potentially a slippery slope towards the aforementioned detrimental consequences, I would be arrogant to deny the beneficial experiences that the cosmologies surrounding it may offer people, such as what is found on the research of ayahuasca’s therapeutic potentials.

 Finally, one concept I have been exploring is psychedelic use as biohacking tools for cognitive enhancement through consciousness expansion.
 Through using these substances to increase informational input and lateral connectivity between conceptual categories in the mind, we may be able to neurologically increase the potential for intelligence, creativity, neuroplasticity, and a general capacity to render the vast dynamic of reality as a perceivable whole.
-I recently wrote a book on this topic, you can check it out here.

 Does any of this really matter?